commitmentissuesacl/commitmentissuesacl.github.io/README.md

 To do:
--Header and footer template functions
--link new routes and route-detail pages to app to replace map and route -sort (in module load-sort)
+-sort (in module load-sort)
 -filter (in module load-filter)
 -make responsive
 -INTERNS (hot)
 -imageMap and thumbnailMap: are they the same?
 Can we combine them?

-NEXT: add header template function to js, authentication/get user, make favorites